Fillyosopher/Reading-Helper/README.md

 - In the URL, paste what you copied
 - Save the Bookmark
 - **When you want to use it, click the Bookmark and it will convert the page**

-# To Use:
-- When you want to run Reading Helper against a page, click the extention button and it will convert the page

 # Other:
 If anyone wants to fork this and actually upload it to the Chrome Dev store, please go for it!
 This was the work of 3 hours, has many issues, and isn't something I plan to refine much.
 I'd be quite happy if someone else took it and made something better!
 (This entire extention is ~100 lines of text, it's EASY to modify.)